leopold-weidner/DBDIpy/README.md

 # Introduction

-Mass spectrometric data from direct injection analysis is hard to interprete as missing chromatographic separation complicates identification of fragments and adducts generated during the ionization process.
+Mass spectrometric data from direct injection analysis is hard to interpret as missing chromatographic separation complicates identification of fragments and adducts generated during the ionization process.

-Here we present an *in-silico* approach to putatively identify multiple ion species arising from one analyte compound specially tailored for time-resolved datasets from dielectric barrier dischardge ionization (DBDI).
-DBDI is a relatively young technology which is rapidly gaining popularity in applications as breath analysis, process controll or food research.
+Here we present an *in-silico* approach to putatively identify multiple ion species arising from one analyte compound specially tailored for time-resolved datasets from dielectric barrier discharge ionization (DBDI).
+DBDI is a relatively young technology which is rapidly gaining popularity in applications as breath analysis, process control or food research.

 DBDIpy's core functionality relys on putative identification of in-source fragments (eg. [M-H<sub>2</sub>O+H]<sup>+</sup>) and in-source generated adducts (eg. [M+O<sub>n</sub>+H]<sup>+</sup>).
 Custom adduct species can be defined by the user and passed to this open-search algorithm.
 The identification is performed in a two-step procedure: